p4ulor/Object-Detector-App/README.md

 ### 2. [Gemini API](https://aistudio.google.com/app/apikey)
-- A RESTful API that allows you to perform HTTP requests to a Gemini model, running in Google Cloud Platform
+- A RESTful API that allows you to perform HTTP requests to a Gemini model, running in Google Cloud Platform.
+Doesn't require a GCP project, although you can associate it to one and monitor the use of your API key
 - Pricing: It has a reasonable free tier of [1.5k requests per day and other limits](https://ai.google.dev/gemini-api/docs/billing#about-billing) for Gemini 1.5 Flash.
 [See it's capabilities and various details](https://ai.google.dev/gemini-api/docs/models/gemini#gemini-1.5-flash)

 ### 3. [Ktor (client)](https://ktor.io/docs/client-create-new-application.html)
-- An open-source framework developed by JetBrains to develop HTTP servers or clients
+- An open-source framework developed by JetBrains to create HTTP servers or clients
 - I only use it's client components, in order to make HTTP calls to the Gemini API

 ### 4. [Firebase](https://firebase.google.com/docs/build)